-Sarah Geers represents pharmaceutical clients in intellectual property litigation in a variety of venues, including in district court, arbitration, and at the PTAB.
-Her practice spans Hatch-Waxman and other patent infringement actions, inter partes review proceedings, trade secret and misappropriation actions, and patent prosecution strategy advice.
-In addition to intellectual property matters, she has litigated a variety of commercial disputes, including antitrust, securities, and fraud claims.
+Sarah Geers represents pharmaceutical clients in intellectual property litigation in a variety of venues, including in district court, arbitration, and at the Patent Trial and Appeal Board (PTAB).
+Her practice spans Hatch-Waxman and other patent infringement actions, inter partes review proceedings, trade secret, and misappropriation actions.
 Her litigation experience spans discovery, trial, and appeal.

-Before becoming an attorney, Sarah worked as a research chemist at Merck & Co., where she was responsible for solid dosage form development and associated preformulation research.
-While at Merck, she also participated as a patent department intern in patent prosecution and counseling.
-In addition, Sarah previously served for one year as a pro bono staff attorney at the New Jersey Institute for Social Justice in Newark, New Jersey.
+Before becoming a lawyer, Sarah worked as a research chemist at Merck & Co., where she was responsible for solid dosage form development and associated preformulation research.

 - Seton Hall University (J.D. summa cum laude 2010; Order of the Coif; Comments Editor, Law Review); University of Minnesota (B.S. in Chemistry with high distinction and B.A. in Spanish Studies with high distinction 2003; Tau Beta Pi)